 It is another primary cause of hip pain that afflicts especially in the second and third trimester.
 Transient osteoporosis causes a temporary bone loss in the upper portion of the thigh bone.
-It, therefore, leads to the sudden onset of hip pain which intensifies with walking or other physical activities.
+It,

 MRI scan is usually required to diagnose the condition.
 The healing process lasts for six weeks, but it sometimes leads to hip fracture.

 Extra weight from your growing pregnancy can put some amount of pressure on the pelvis causing a shift and thereby pain.